tyalie/AAP-Protocol-Defintion/README.md

 ## The protocol defintion
 The protocol is defined in the [Kaitai Language](https://doc.kaitai.io/user_guide.html).
 This can either be edited in the browser, or using a combination of your favorite text editor and the ksv in the terminal.

+## How to decode the protocol
+An incredible resource is the PacketLogger included in the additional developer tools.
+Sadly Apple removed the parsing of the AAP language in systems above macOS Mojave (10.14) - probably with their introduction of their upgraded bluetooth architecture.

+I'm personally using macOS Mojave together with the PacketLogger 6.0.9.
+The parsing is incomplete, but it provides a good foundation.